jenkki-mies/jenkki-mies/README.md

   -  git and github if you're reading this README.md, then you see my github account is @jenkki-mies
   -  Powershell, WSL (windows linux) Ubuntu 20
   -  Docker containers
-  -  Render web server: you can check out one of my finished projects at: https://wsd-course-project-i-7so6.onrender.com/
+  -  Render web server: you can check out one of my finished deno / postgres based projects at: https://wsd-course-project-i-7so6.onrender.com/
   -  html /css / chrome debugger
   -  ETA view templates for web pages
   -  javascript